 Option B: Recuva

 Recuva is another well-known name in the data recovery world that can help you recover Norton-deleted files.
 The program can recover an unlimited amount of data for free, and its straightforward user interface makes it suitable even for less experienced users.
-Just keep in mind that Recuva hasn’t been updated in a while, so it can’t deliver nearly as good results as Disk Drill.
+Keep in mind that Recuva hasn’t received major updates in a long time, so it may not provide the same reliable results as Disk Drill.
 To restore lost files with Recuva, you need to:

 1. Download Recuva from the company’s official website and install it on any other storage device except the one you want to scan.